nadiaahmadian96/study-buddy/README.md

 Study Buddy App

-Study Buddy App is a productivity tool designed to help users manage their time and tasks effectively.
-It includes a to-do list, a notes manager, and a Pomodoro timer for efficient study sessions.
+Study Buddy App is a productivity tool designed to help you manage your time, tasks, and notes efficiently.
+With features like a to-do list, a notes manager, and a customizable Pomodoro timer, this app is perfect for students, professionals, and anyone looking to stay organized.

 Features

 To-Do List
-	•	Create, edit, and delete tasks.
+	•	Add, edit, and delete tasks.
 	•	Set priorities (High, Medium, Low).
 	•	Categorize tasks (Work, Personal, School, etc.).
 	•	Search and filter tasks by text or category.
-	•	Mark tasks as completed.
+	•	Mark tasks as completed with ease.

 Notes
-	•	Add, edit, and delete notes.
+	•	Add, edit, and delete notes with a clean UI.
-	•	Categorize notes into custom categories.
 	•	Assign colors to notes for better organization.
+	•	Create custom categories for notes.
-	•	Search notes by text or filter by category.
+	•	Search notes or filter them by category.

 Pomodoro Timer
 	•	Customizable work and break intervals.
-	•	Track completed Pomodoro sessions.
-	•	Receive sound alerts when sessions end.
-	•	Visualize progress with a circular progress indicator.
+	•	Visual timer with progress indicator.
+	•	Alerts when sessions start or end.
+	•	Track completed sessions in a detailed history.

+Getting Started

+Prerequisites
+	•	Flutter installed on your machine.

 Installation
 	1. Clone the repository: